 If the animal appears to be in distress, call your local Police Department immediately.
 In hot weather, temperatures inside the vehicle can quickly become dangerous, even with windows cracked open.
 Call immediately.

 Too Many Animals in a Home

 Jersey City does not have a limit on the number of animals a person can own, but all animals need to be humanely cared for in a dwelling that is safe to live in.
 When the number of animals a person owns exceeds their ability to care for them, conditions deteriorate.
 Animals may breed in the home, making the situation worse.
 If these conditions become severe enough they may constitute a health hazard, the home itself may be deemed unfit for habitation, and the owner could be charged with animal cruelty.
-If you see or smell signs of animals who may be living in a situation like this, call Animal Control.
+If you see or smell signs of animals who may be living in a situation like this, call the Animal Response Team.
 Residential complaints are often the first sign there is a problem, and it’s better for everyone to address these situations as soon as possible.

 Animal in Poor Health Not Receiving Veterinary Care

 It is the responsibility of each pet owner to provide reasonable medical care to their animals.
 That means ensuring freedom of movement through proper grooming, sufficient nutrition, pain management, and treatment of illness or disease.
 There are different opinions regarding what constitutes reasonable medical care.
-If you see an animal who you believe to be suffering from lack of care, call Animal Control to discuss the situation.
+If you see an animal who you believe to be suffering from lack of care, call the Animal Response Team to discuss the situation.